 Companion Entitlement (Scotland only)

-You will qualify for a companion entitlement if you receive the middle/highest rate of the care component of DLA, if you are registered blind; or if you live in a care or residential home and are eligible to receive the middle/highest rate of the care component of DLA, you can apply for a Companion Card, allowing a companion to travel with them for free.
+If your child receives the middle/higher rate of the care component of DLA, or if they are registered blind, or live in a care home and are eligible to receive the middle/ higher rate of the care component of DLA, you can apply for a Companion Card, allowing a companion to travel with them for free.
 You should contact your council for further information.back to top

 What happens when your child turns 16 years old?

 PIP is gradually replacing DLA for people who are aged 16 to 64.
 Children who get DLA who are turning 16 will be invited to claim PIP shortly after their 16th birthday, even if they have an indefinite award of DLA.

 The DWP (Social Security Agency in Northern Ireland) will write to the appointee of children coming up to 16 years old to explain about PIP and to check whether the child will continue to need an appointee to act on their behalf.
 If they do not, then once the child turns 16 the DWP (Social Security Agency in Northern Ireland) will write to them directly inviting them to claim PIP.
 If they do still need an appointee because they can’t manage their own affairs the DWP (Social Security Agency in Northern Ireland) will begin the process of making the appointeeship.

 To find out more about PIP you can see the PIP section of our website.

 If a young person makes a claim for PIP, their DLA will continue to be paid until a decision is made on their PIP claim.
 When the decision on their PIP claim is made, their DLA will end even if they currently have a long term or indefinite award.
 If the young person is awarded PIP it may be the same amount, or more or less than their current DLA.
 This could affect other benefits that the young person, or others in their household, may receive.

 Special rules for terminally ill people

 Those who are being paid DLA under the special rules for the terminally ill will be invited to claim PIP at the end of their existing DLA award.back to top